-the project tradition of innovation studies, he has focused on how different types of skills contribute in innovation processes.
+Short CV / description of work experience relevant to the project Asgeir Skålholt is a researcher at Nordic studies in Innovation, Research and Education (NIFU).
+His research centers on the role of skills in the labour market.
+Within the tradition of innovation studies, he has focused on how different types of skills contribute in innovation processes.
 Skålholt has long experience with the use and analysis of administrative data.
 He is working on finishing his PhD-thesis on the role of skills in innovation.
 Name Pål BØRING Gender M Short CV / description of work experience relevant to the project Pål Børing is a senior researcher in the field of economics.
 He has worked at NIFU since 20013.
 His work has focused on empirical methods particularly related to the relationship between training and innovation.
 He participated in the MORE-1 as well as three national and Nordic studies in the area of research mobility.